qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    something to consider.

+.. index:: Offset_Curves

 Offset Curves
 -------------

 The |offsetCurve| :sup:`Offset Curve` tool creates parallel shifts of line layers.
-The tool can be applied to the edited layer (the geometries are modified) or also to background layers (in which case it creates copies of the lines / rings and adds them to the the edited layer).
+The tool can be applied to the edited layer (the geometries are modified) or also to background layers (in which case it creates copies of the lines / rings and adds them to the edited layer).
 It is thus ideally suited for the creation of distance line layers.
-The displacement is shown at the bottom left of the taskbar.
+The :guilabel:`User Input` dialog pops-up, showing the displacement distance.

 To create a shift of a line layer, you must first go into editing mode and activate the
 |offsetCurve| :sup:`Offset Curve` tool.
 Then click on a feature to shift it.
 Move the mouse and click where wanted or enter the desired distance in the user input widget.
-Your changes may then be saved with the|saveEdits|:sup:`Save Layer Edits` tool.
+Your changes may then be saved with the |saveEdits| :sup:`Save Layer Edits` tool.

 QGIS options dialog (Digitizing tab then **Curve offset tools** section) allows you to configure some parameters like **Join style**, **Quadrant segments**, **Miter limit**.

 .. index:: Split_Features